Intervertebral disc pain overview

 - Activity profile – We will ask you questions about what activities make the intervertebral disc pain worse such as walking, going to the toilet or sitting.

 Intervertebral disc pain can be variable in its onset, intensity and duration.
-Disc pain from trauma or herniation can be acute, whereas disc pain from degeneration and annular fissuring (tearing) can be chronic and relentless.
-Should a nerve be affected by a herniation or disc bulge symptoms could include neck or back pain, limb pain and limb weakness.
+Disc pain from trauma or herniation can be acute, whereas disc pain from degeneration and annular fissuring (tearing) can be chronic.
+Should a spinal nerve be affected by a disc herniation, symptoms could include neck or back pain, limb pain and limb weakness.

 - Intervertebral disc summary